 More about waste reduction programs:

-Recycle your e-waste, along with batteries, discs, printer cartridges, and CFL light bulbs at the following locations:
+Recycle your e-waste, along with batteries, discs, printer cartridges, and CFL light bulbs in the E-Cycler (pictured above) at the following locations:

-- In the E-Cycler (pictured below) on the 2nd floor of the Jolly Giant Commons
+- 2nd floor of the Jolly Giant Commons

 - Outside the main entrance to Science B